 Prefolds and Flats

-Perfectly fit cloth diapers are made out of highly absorbent material which also dries quickly.
-There are velcro securing straps, combined with back and leg elastic for total coverage.
+Perfectly fitted cloth diapers are made out of highly absorbent material which also dries quickly.
+Most of the time these have velcro securing straps, combined with back and leg elastic for total coverage.
 The outer material is not waterproof, so you will need an additional layer of waterproof cloth to cover it.
-The outer covering comes in various sizes to keep up with your growing baby until he/she is potty trained.
+However sometimes the outer materials do have a PUL coating that makes them waterproof.
+These fitted diapers come in a one-size-fit-all model.
+They generally have the insert or soakers attached inside so you don't have the ability to change them when soiled.
+The entire diaper will need to be washed when soiled.
+However the advantage of fitted diapers is that they are generally made from natural materials ( like hemp , bamboo cotton ) so easy against the babys skin.
+Sometimes the outer covering comes in various sizes to keep up with your growing baby until he/she is potty trained.

 2. Prefolds and Flats